andrew/ultimate-awesome/README.md

 - [Awesome-Multi-Task-Learning](https://github.com/WeihongLi-ac/Awesome-Multi-Task-Learning) - An up-to-date list of works on Multi-Task Learning.
 - [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
 It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
 Stay updated with the latest advancement.
 - [awesome-forests](https://github.com/blutjens/awesome-forests) - 🌳 A curated list of ground-truth forest datasets for the machine learning and forestry community.
-- [mind-bicycles](https://github.com/pel-daniel/mind-bicycles) - List of future of programming projects.
 - [awesome-cs-tutorial](https://github.com/sanbuphy/awesome-cs-tutorial) -   计算机基础、人工智能学习工具、技巧合集 | A collection of ComputerScience and DeepLearning tutorial and tools. .
 - [awesome-cryptocurrency](https://github.com/cmahon/awesome-cryptocurrency) - Cryptocurrency resources.
 - [Awesome-LWMs](https://github.com/jaychempan/Awesome-LWMs) - A Collection of Awesome Large Weather Models (LWMs) |  AI for Earth (AI4Earth) | AI for Science (AI4Science).
 - [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
+- [mind-bicycles](https://github.com/pel-daniel/mind-bicycles) - List of future of programming projects.
 - [awesome-mobile-llm](https://github.com/stevelaskaridis/awesome-mobile-llm) - Awesome Mobile LLMs.
 - [awesome-hangul](https://github.com/lqez/awesome-hangul) - An awesome list of Hangul/Korean related libraries and modules.
 - [awesome-morphe](https://github.com/nvbangg/awesome-morphe) - Explore all Morphe resources, patch bundles and community projects.
 - [awesome-adsb](https://github.com/rickstaa/awesome-adsb) - 📡 A curated list of awesome ASD-B tools, projects, images, resources and other shiny things.
-- [awesome-riscv](https://github.com/suryakantamangaraj/awesome-riscv) - RISC-V: Open-source instruction set architecture based on reduced instruction set computer principles.
 - [awesome-rxjs](https://github.com/ichpuchtli/awesome-rxjs) - A collection of awesome RxJS resources.
 - [awesome-ai-leaderboard](https://github.com/SAILResearch/awesome-ai-leaderboard) - A curated list of awesome leaderboard-oriented resources for AI domain.
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.